cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_19.rst

 | Definition: representing the most perfect or typical example of a quality or class.
 | Usage: he was the quintessential tough guy—strong, silent, and self-contained.
 |
+| piazza
+| Definition: a public square or marketplace, especially in an Italian town.
+| Usage: piassa form.